nnabila05/nnabila05--Integrative-Analysis-of-Breast-Cancer-Genomic-Data-for-Personalized-Treatment/README.md

 ## Method
 The models used for both predictions are  Support Vector Machines, Random Forest and Gradient Boosting methods.

-As the dependent varible chemotherapy has a imbalanced distribution, SMOTE and ROSE algorithms are used for resampling and the accuracy after using the two algorithms are compred.
+As the dependent variable chemotherapy has a imbalanced distribution, SMOTE and ROSE algorithms are used for resampling and the accuracy after using the two algorithms are compred.

 The genetic data is clusterd using k-means and hierarchial clustering algorithms and ARI was calculated to see any association with the labels.

-For survavial analysis Kaplan - Meier Survival Curve an Cox's propotional hazard model is used to understand the effects of clinical attributes on survival.
+For survival analysis Kaplan - Meier Survival Curve and Cox's propotional hazard model is used to understand the effects of clinical attributes on survival.

 ## Results
 For chemotherapy as a treatment option prediction ROSE method showed a slightly better accuracy.
 For both algorithms  random forest model showed the highst accuracy.